OVERVIEW

 PROPOSED MECHANISM OF ACTION1,2

-In solid tumors, ATP is abundantly released in the extracellular space, leading to an accumulation of extracellular ATP (eATP) levels far in excess of those found in healthy tissues.
+In solid tumors, ATP is abundantly released in the extracellular space, leading to an accumulation of eATP levels far in excess of those found in healthy tissues.
 Extracellular ATP acts as a proinflammatory stimulus by agonizing P2 purinergic receptors in immune cells.

-Tumors are proficient at scavenging eATP, converting it to immunosuppressive adenosine by means of two ectonucleotidases, CD39 and CD73.
-CD39 hydrolyzes ATP converting it to adenosine monophosphate (AMP), which can in turn be converted to adenosine by CD73.
-Adenosine acts on P1 receptors found ubiquitously on immune cells, causing immunosuppression, and therefore has anti-inflammatory effects.
+Tumors are proficient at scavenging eATP and converting it to immunosuppressive adenosine by means of two ectonucleotidases, CD39 and CD73.
+CD39 hydrolyzes eATP, converting it to adenosine monophosphate (AMP); AMP can in turn be converted to adenosine by CD73.
+Adenosine acts on P1 receptors found ubiquitously on immune cells, causing immunosuppression; therefore has anti-inflammatory effects.

-TTX-030 inhibits CD39 enzymatic activity, thus preventing hydrolysis of proinflammatory ATP to immunosupressive adenosine resulting in a preservation of immune cell function and tumor clearance.
+TTX-030 inhibits CD39 enzymatic activity, thus preventing hydrolysis of proinflammatory ATP to immunosupressive adenosine and resulting in a preservation of immune cell function and tumor clearance.

 DEVELOPMENT